linjhayes/string-calculator/README.md

 yarn install
 ```

-**2. Create a .env file in the root folder.
-It can be empty.
-If you want to override any default values you can do that here.
-Look in AppConfig.ts for values you can override.**
+**2. If you want to override any values create a .env file in the root folder.
+Look in Config.ts for values you can override.**

 **3. Run Tests**